Valid uncertainty quantification about the model in a linear regression setting: Introduction

-In this paper, we consider a new perspective.
-There is now a trend to look beyond the classical frequentist and Bayesian schools for new solutions to challenging problems.
-See, for example, recent work on generalized fiducial inference \citep{hannig2009, hannig2012, hannig.lee.2009, lai.hannig.lee.2013}, confidence distributions \citep{xie.singh.strawderman.2011, xie.singh.2012}, Dempster--Shafer theory \citep{dempster2008, shafer2011}, and objective Bayes with default, reference, and data-dependent priors \citep{berger2006, bergerbernardosun2009, fraser2011, fraser.reid.marras.yi.2010, martin.mess.walker.eb}.
-Our focus is on the new inferential model (IM) framework of \citet{imbasics}.
-The key feature of this approach is that, for any assertion/hypothesis about the unknown parameter, it produces a meaningful prior-free, probabilistic summary of the evidence in data for/against the assertion.
-These summaries are also properly calibrated for easy interpretation across users and experiments.
-Consequently, one can easily develop procedures based on these summaries, known as the plausibilities, with guaranteed frequentist error rates.
-What distinguishes IMs is the use of suitable random sets to predict the unobservable auxiliary variable associated with observed data and unknown parameter.
-These statements will be made precise in Section~\ref{S:imreg}, where we review IMs in the regression setting.
+Researchers have recently started to look beyond the classical frequentist and Bayesian schools for new solutions to challenging problems.
+See, for example, recent work on generalized fiducial inference \citep{hannig.review.2015, lai.hannig.lee.2013}, confidence distributions \citep{xie.singh.2012}, and objective Bayes with default, reference, or data-dependent priors \citep{bergerbernardosun2009, fraser2011, fraser.reid.marras.yi.2010, martin.mess.walker.eb}.
+Our focus in this paper is the new perspective from the \emph{inferential model} (IM) framework of \citet{imbasics}.
+The key feature of this approach is that, for any assertion/hypothesis concerning the unknown parameter, it produces a probabilistic summary of the evidence in data for/against the truthfulness of that assertion.
+In addition to this internal or subjective interpretation, these inferential summaries are valid, i.e., suitably calibrated, facilitating an external or objective interpretation.
+The technical feature that distinguishes IMs from other approaches is the use of predictive random sets to produce a valid probabilistic summary of uncertainty about the parameter without a prior.